5K Training: A Beginner’s Guide for New Runners

 FAQ: 5K BEGINNER TRAINING

-Can 5K training support progression to longer distances?
+Can 5K training prepare runners for longer distances?

 FURTHER READING: MASTER YOUR 5K TRAINING ZONES